Brand Identity

 A playful, trustworthy refresh that celebrates curiosity while feeling modern for families, donors, and partners.

-Boston Children Museum redesign
+Boston Children Museum brand redesign

 Challenges

-• Outdated visuals felt disconnected from hands-on exhibits.
+• Outdated visuals felt disconnected from hands-on exhibits

-• Logo lacked flexibility across digital and print.
+• Logo lacked flexibility across digital and print

-• Colors and type did not scale to signage and merchandise.
+• Colors and type did not scale to signage and merchandise

 Goals

-• Express curiosity and play without losing credibility.
+• Express curiosity and play without losing credibility

-• Create a modular logo system for large and small uses.
+• Create a modular logo system for large and small uses

-• Build a color/type kit that stays legible for kids and adults.
+• Build a color/type kit that stays legible for kids and adults

-My focus
+My Focus

 • Brand audit & positioning